 - Check with your Supervisor/Programme Director that the courses you wish to take are appropriate;

 - Seek approval from the Course Organiser (named on the individual course webpage);

 - Contact your own School's Graduate School Office, who will register you on the course.

 You may be able to change courses up until the end of week 2 of each semester, if places on the course you wish to change into are available.
-A course change form should be completed and returned to the Graduate School Office reception.
+A course change form should be completed which will be actioned by the Graduate School Office.

 It may be possible for students to audit a course - i.e. attend the classes, but not do the assessment or obtain any credits for the course.
 Students still need to register for the course.

 Please note that not all courses accept auditing students.
 The decision of whether or not to accept auditing students is at the Course Organiser's discretion.
 If you wish to audit a course you must email the Course Organiser to obtain permission.
 If they approve you should submit this permission email with your course choice form.

 Please note that we typically do not permit a student to audit more than one course in any semester.
 If you wish to audit more than one course per semester you will need to email your Programme Director (for MSc students) or PhD Supervisor (for PhD students) to obtain permission.
 If they approve this email should also be submitted with your course choice form.

 Ensure that you write ‘Audit’ under the credits column on the course choice form to indicate that you wish to audit the course.